ksu-cs-textbooks/cis400/content/B-git-workflows/01-introduction.md

 date: 2018-08-24T10:53:26-05:00
 ---

+In this class, we will be working with Git, GitHub, and GitHub classroom.
+You have likely already used both of these tools in prior courses, but probably only at a surface level.
+In this course, we will begin to explore and utilize Git in more detail, much as you would in professional practice.

 In this class, we will be working with multiple git repositories, much the way you would in professional practice.
 These repositories will all share a common history (i.e. they are clones).
 We’ll give two of them special names: upstream and origin.
 In addition, you may have multiple local clones as well - typically one for each machine you develop on.

 * **upstream** is the repository I have created with the framework of our project in it.